If your service is on the service.gov.uk subdomain you must use the GDS Transport font.

 <h1 class="govuk-heading-l">govuk-heading-l</h1> <h2 class="govuk-heading-m">govuk-heading-m</h2> <h3 class="govuk-heading-s">govuk-heading-s</h3>

 If your page has lots of long form content, start with

 govuk-heading-xl for an

 <h1 class="govuk-heading-xl">govuk-heading-xl</h1> <h2 class="govuk-heading-l">govuk-heading-l</h2> <h3 class="govuk-heading-m">govuk-heading-m</h3> <h3 class="govuk-heading-s">govuk-heading-s</h3>

 Headings with captions

-Sometimes you may need to make it clear that a heading is part of a larger section or group.
-To do this, you can use a heading with a caption.
+Sometimes you may need to make it clear that a page is part of a larger section or group.
+To do this, you can use a heading with a caption above it.